Geo-AID Logo

 After each variable name there can be given properties that are later applied to the defining expression(s).

-The let statement accepts rules after its right hand side.
-They behave as if the lhs was a sequence of variable accesses in a 0-id iterator.
+The let statement also accepts a single rule after its right hand side.
+It behaves as if the lhs was a sequence of variable accesses in a 0-id iterator.

 Types

-A scalar is a simple real value with a unit - a unit is a product of integer powers of simple units.
+A number is a simple complex value with a unit - a unit is a product of integer powers of simple units.
 The simple units are:

 • Distance